involuting/involuting/README.md

 - Game mechanics and PvP systems
 - Minecraft plugin development

+Past Servers as an Developer:
+- ArchMC (3 months)
+- StewPvP (stew.gg)

 I enjoy designing systems that are not just functional, but structured, maintainable, and performance-aware.

 ---